lweitkamp/triton_exercises/src/introduction/block_pointers.md

 ```

 There are some consequences in terms of out-of-bounds memory access checking, but we will cover this is the next section.

+[^1]: There is more information available in the official Triton docs for the [Blocked Pointer Matrix Multiplication](https://triton-lang.org/main/getting-started/tutorials/08-experimental-block-pointer.html#make-a-block-pointer) tutorial.